qianwenzheng/qianwenzheng.github.io/indvproposal.md

 title: What's in a name?
 subtitle: A better way to connect, and stay connected, to people in this digital age
 ---
+With today's globalized world, _people_ are the most valuable and diverse set of information hubs that exist.
+We each carry such unique knowledge, experiences, and abilities that learning from each other is an invaluable and transformative experience.
+So how can we best take advantage of that?

 ![Social Media](/img/socialmedia.jpg) *Wider range of social media platforms available than ever before [^1]*